pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-set.md

 If the specified url doesn't refer to an existing site collection, you will get a `404 - "404 FILE NOT FOUND"` error.

-To update site collection's properties, the command requires site collection ID.
-The command can retrieve it automatically, but if you already have it, you can save an additional request, by specifying it using the `id` option.
+The `isPublic` property can be set only on groupified site collections.
+If you try to set it on a site collection without a group, you will get an error.

+When setting owners, the specified owners will be added to the already configured owners.
+Existing owners will not be removed.

 ## Examples

-Update site collection's classification.
-Will automatically retrieve the ID of the site collection
+Update site collection's classification

 ```sh
 spo site set --url https://contoso.sharepoint.com/sites/sales --classification MBI